-The

 free from your junk box? |

-but it works pretty well, you made need to add some Cs here and there to
+pretty well, you made need to add some Cs here and there to prevent unwanted

 Possible germanium NPN